Accessibility

 • Note on automation packages: Neither of these packages are guaranteed to automatically produce perfectly accessible spreadsheets.
 The aim is to help you automate some of the edits.

-Run an Accessibility Check
+Run an accessibility check

 Before finalising your spreadsheet, it’s crucial to run it through an accessibility checker to identify potential issues.
 Here are two options you can use: